CobaltsDev/CobaltsDev.github.io/README.md

-# Website Beta
+# Website
-Code for a new website design
+Repository for www.cobalts.net
-*Note: The website gets synced with this repository every day at 6:00 PM Pacific.*
+*Note: The website gets synced with this repository instantly*